oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.3.4 Missing CWE <a id='missing-cwe'></a>

-It MUST be tested that the CWE is given.
+It MUST be tested that at least one CWE is given.

 The relevant path for this test is: